dblwhy/STM_NucleoF446RE_Lepton35/README.md

 ![Segment and Packet Relationship to the 160x120 video image](Docs/frame-structure.png)

 ### BreakoutBoard2.0
 In this project, I used [FLIR Lepton Breakout Board v2.0](Docs/BreakoutBoard_2_DS.pdf).
-It does't mention in the specification but there is also another VIN/GND pin next to the sensor socket, please don't to wire it as well.
+It does't mention in the specification but there is also another VIN/GND pin next to the sensor socket, please don't forget to wire it as well.
 Details in [GETTING STARTED WITH THE RASPBERRY PI AND BREAKOUT BOARD V2.0](Docs/getting-started-with-the-raspberry-pi-and-breakout-board-v2.pdf).

 ### VSYNC